 Whether a large, intricate, formal wedding or a smaller, scaled-back, casual one, the great outdoors is an increasingly popular venue for nuptials big and small.

 Backyards, vineyards, farms, beaches, woodlands, and estate homes are common sites — and tents are the new ballroom.
-“Barns are also turning into a very popular venue, and there’s definitely a market for the rustic look these days,” says Kathy.
+“Barns are also turning into a very popular venue, and there’s definitely a market for the rustic look these days,” Flynn says.

-In 2022, florals are appearing ‘au naturel’ with a touch of whimsy.
-“We’re seeing more natural elements like grasses and loose unstructured bouquets focused on texture and movement rather than on structure and a solid color palette,” says Amy.
-And dried flowers are making an inaugural appearance.
-“It’s something we’ve never seen before but dried, bleached, or colored florals are definitely a trend,” adds Sarah.
+In 2023, florals are appearing “au naturel,” with a touch of whimsy.
+“We’re seeing more natural elements like grasses and loose unstructured bouquets focused on texture and movement rather than on structure and a solid color palette,” McNall says.
+And dried flowers are making an appearance as well.
+“Dried, bleached, or colored florals are definitely a trend,” Humpula adds.

 Bridal hair and make-up are also trending toward a natural, less-is-more attitude.
-“I think the focus is not on making the bride look like someone else for the day but as the best version of herself,” says Sarah.
+“The focus is not on making the bride look like someone else for the day but as the best version of herself,” Humpula says.

-The same sentiment carries over into wedding favors, as well as gifts for the wedding party, parents of the bride and groom, and other close friends, family and people helping out with the wedding.
+The same sentiment carries over into wedding favors, as well as gifts for the groomsmen and bridesmaids, parents of the bride and groom, and other close friends, family, and people helping out with the wedding.

-“Couples are finding so many ways to bring in their own interests, culture, or favorite activities,” says Amy.
-“I have one coming up where the groom is a chef who has created his own spice blend and the couple is getting married on a farm that sells honey, so part of the favor will be the spice blend and the other part will be a little bottle of honey to symbolize that marriage is both sweet and salty,” says Amy.
+“Couples are finding so many ways to bring in their own interests, culture, or favorite activities,” McNall says.
+“I had one where the groom was a chef who had created his own spice blend and the couple got married on a farm that sold honey, so part of the favor was the spice blend and the other part was a little bottle of honey to symbolize that marriage is both sweet and salty.”

-With so much thought, originality, and meaning, 2022 weddings are sure to go down as among the most memorable.
+With wedding trends for 2023 being so much about thought, originality, and meaning, nuptials this year are sure to be among the most memorable yet.
 And that’s something to celebrate!